jinhwanlazy/py-boscoin-base/README.md

 [![Build Status](https://travis-ci.org/StellarCN/py-stellar-base.svg)](https://travis-ci.org/StellarCN/py-stellar-base)

+# Note
+Python libraries that allow you to interface with the Boscoin horizon interface.
+Boscoin-base library consists of classes to read, write, hash, and sign the xdr structures that are used in boscoin-core.
+Currently testnet is connected to that of stellar, but it will be fixed once Boscoin starts to run thier own.

 # Installation
-    `pip install stellar-base`
+    `pip install boscoin-base`
 # Quick Start

 ## 1. Create a Stellar key pair
-There are 2 methods for generating a key pair in `py-stellar-base`.
+There are 2 methods for generating a key pair in `py-boscoin-base`.

 ### 1.1 Random generation
 ```python